-Are You in Singapore?
-You are eligible for our free service.We are the one-stop centre in Singapore for university & visa application.
-Appointed by universities, our services are free for students in Singapore.
-Talk to us today to get advice on your study plan and assistance on your application.
+We are the overseas university application centre in Singapore.
+Fully funded by universities, our services are free for students in Singapore.
+Contact us to get free advice and assistance on your application, visa and accommodation.

-- Call (+65) 6737 6734, or visit Our Office at Orchard Gateway@Emerald (Opp.
+- Call (+65) 6737 6734 (Mon-Fri, 9.30-17.00), or visit our Application centre at Orchard Gateway@Emerald (Opp.
 Somerset 313)

-- Read more about Free University Application Service
+- Read more about the Free University Application Service